square/curtains/README.md

 Here are a few use cases that _Curtains_ enables:

-* TODO Add link to touch event bug
+* Intercept broken touch events for all windows (e.g. [156666934](https://issuetracker.google.com/issues/156666934))
+* block touch events when windows start showing.
 * TODO frozen touch
 * TODO Detecting first draw
 * TODO intercept / cancel touch events / layers
 * [LeakCanary](https://github.com/square/leakcanary) needs to know when root views are detached to detect if they might be leaking.
-* The [Espresso](https://developer.android.com/training/testing/espresso) UI test library needs access to the list of attached root views to state view expectations, interactions, and assertions.\
+* The [Espresso](https://developer.android.com/training/testing/espresso) UI test library needs access to the list of attached root views to state view expectations, interactions, and assertions.
 Espresso does not use _Curtains_ but internally relies on the exact same hacks (see [RootsOracle](https://github.com/android/android-test/blob/master/espresso/core/java/androidx/test/espresso/base/RootsOracle.java)).

+TODO maybe mention the difference between system window and android.view.Window

 * [Usage](#usage)
 * [FAQ](#faq)